davidjnr2/myresume/README.md

 # Project Title

-**A 2019 Startng pre-internship task to create an HTML-only Resume**
+**A 2019 Startng pre-internship task to create an HTML, CSS and JS Resume with a contact form and published on github pages**

 ## Project sub-Task: